Sernys/Sernys/README.md

-# 👋 Hello, I'm Sernys Miranda Rivera,
+# 👋 Hello, I'm Sernys Miranda Rivera

 I'm deeply passionate about the world of data, with a focus on data analysis, visualization, statistical insights, and now, I'm diving into the crucial realm of data cleaning.
 Currently, I'm expanding my skills in Advanced SQL and Python libraries like Pandas and Numpy for robust data manipulation.